sethen/rocket-science/README.md

 # How to Use
 This repository is simple and doesn't require much in the way of usage.
 You need `Node.js` installed and need to run `npm install` to get everything installed.
-You can use `npm run test` for testing, `npm run build` for building and `npm run debug` to run the node debugger in chrome.
+Then you can use the following:

 * `npm run build` for building the project
 * `npm run test` to run unit tests